patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <p><span class="fas fa-circle mrgn-rght-md" aria-hidden="true"></span> Still a ways off</p>

 <p>The Layered theme page template will replace the theme template.
-It is being developed and tested to help people move through different themes by providing easy access to top tasks.
+It is currently being developed and tested to help people move through different themes by providing easy access to top tasks.
 It will include a widget to help people navigate across themes and provide Alert capabilities.
 Also, the features section and social media links will be removed because analytics show that they are rarely used.</p>

 <h2>Final thoughts</h2>
 <p>Stay tuned.
 This is a transitional process that will take some time to complete.</p>